gaurishg/cses-solved-filter-by-date/README.md

 ## Installation
 1. Install Tampermonkey (or another compatible userscript manager) in your browser.
 2. Open the `cses-filter.user.js` file in this repository (raw view) and create a new userscript in Tampermonkey by pasting the contents.
 3. Save the script.
-It will automatically run on `https://cses.fi/problemset/list`.
+It will automatically run on `https://cses.fi/problemset/*`.

 ## Usage
 1. Visit the CSES problem list page.
-2. A compact fixed panel appears top-left with:
+2. A compact fixed panel (auto dark/light theme) appears top-left with:
 	- Date picker (defaults to today, persisted in `localStorage`)
 	- Clear Cache button
 	- Status line with progress (fetching, filtered counts)